generation-org/jwd-final-project-api-java/README.md

   mvn spring-boot:run
 ```

-2. To understand how to use the API use the following [Postman Collection](https://www.getpostman.com/collections/b787f57e4c0fc1be2194)
+2. To understand easier how to use the API use the following [Postman Collection](https://www.getpostman.com/collections/b787f57e4c0fc1be2194)